ftrackhq/ftrack-recipes/python/README.rst

 =====================
 ftrack python recipes
 =====================
 In this repository, you'll be able to find working example code regarding action, events and python api usage in general.

 Running code examples.
 ^^^^^^^^^^^^^^^^^^^^^^
 For simplicity, and to ensure the code can be tested without affecting production code, these examples are setup to be run as standalone from within a virtual environment, so there won't be any need of ftrack-connect running.

-The same code though, can run as plugin, as long as the required code dependencies are met.

 Virtualenv.